 Numerous Web sites are available — some recent and some that have been around for years — that connect journalists working on stories with sources or experts on various topics.
 Some charge a fee for the service and others are free.
-Here are a list of some of the most active services:
+Some specialize.
+Here is a partial list:

 These sites generally work by providing short summaries of stories that reporters are working on and asking for experts to interview on the subjects.
 When responding to reporters’ queries, you must be prompt, articulate and on-target with your pitches.